shoubamzlibap/fina/README.md

 # fina
 Analyse your private bank account transactions

-WORK IN PROGRESS, NOT USABLE YET.
+WORK IN PROGRESS.

 This does just very basic sorting of transactions.